 Actions to take to create your study routine

 Remember that a study routine is something that helps you when studying.
-It removes doubt on what to do.
+It removes doubt about what to do.
 It helps you to methodically dissect a book 🙂

 - Take the basic study routine above and use it.